danielabar/meblog/src/markdown/old-ruby-new-mac.md

     # Use Dockerfile from current directory
     build:
       context: .

-    # Optional if using dotenv, provide your .env file here
-    # env_file:
-    #   - .env

     # Mount the current directory `.` into container at `/user/share/myapp`
     volumes: